dataventures-nz/cryptohash/README.md

-## The motivation

-Data was never the new oil.
+>Data was never the new oil.
 It was always the new toxic waste: pluripotent, immortal – and impossible to contain.
 You don’t want to be making more of it, and you definitely should be getting rid of the supply you’ve so unwisely stockpiled so far.
+>

-Data minimization isn’t just good practice; it’s good business.
+>Data minimization isn’t just good practice; it’s good business.
 Collect as little data as you can, and keep it as briefly as you can.
 If your privacy policy fits on the back of a napkin – because you’re collecting almost nothing and processing it only for specific purposes, and then deleting it forever – you’re on the right track!

 --- Cory Doctorow (https://www.kaspersky.com/blog/secure-futures-magazine/data-new-toxic-waste/34184/)